jonathanhong/statusbot/README.md

 statusbot
 =========

-and IRC bot to update the status at my custom status website
+an IRC bot to update the status at my custom status website web.cecs.pdx.edu/~jhong/